Stephen-X/Gr--Microblogging-Site/README.md

 ## Quick Notes

-- before someone mentions it again, yes I do know about the bad positioning of the follow / unfollow button ;p
+- Before someone mentions it again, yes I do know about the bad positioning of the follow / unfollow button ;p

 - I used the Django shell (`manage.py shell`) to test my models during development.
 I should have utilized the unit testing tools from Django to standardize and automate the testing process.
 My bad...